samraHanif0340/samraHanif0340.github.io/_portfolio/coding-questions-in-cpp.md

     Link to solution [code](https://github.com/Adaickalavan/coding-questions-in-cpp/blob/master/app/longestContinuousSequence.cpp).

 1. <a name="longestSequence"></a> Given two strings, find the longest continuous or non-continous sequence with same ordering of characters common to the two strings.
 The problem is solved using dynamic programming pradigm.
-Testcase and expected output are shown below.
+A testcase is as follows.
     ```cpp
     string str1 = "abcdefghijklmnopqrst";
     string str2 = "abcd3ekl3abfgs";